KGB33/AdventOfCode2020/README.md

 We can acheave this split using the regex `-| |: ` (*dash* OR *space* OR *colon* *space*).
 Then converting the first two indexes to ints.

+For day 4 I had to split a multiline string at the white space.
+For this use-case `strings.Fields(s)` worked perfectly.

 ### Iteration/runes

 You can iterate over the runes in a string using a simple for loop.